History: 7 - The Victorian Era

 Inclosure of the Forest

 In 1854, he obtained statutory powers to inclose the Forest and this was done in 1857, making him the absolute owner of the Forest.
 He compensated some of the commoners with money (£1834 in total, a large sum in those days).
 To others he gave pieces of land around the Forest edge, thus giving the Forest the straight-line boundaries it has today.
+Woodrow Quarter to the south and land along the western edge of Pincey Brook was lost.
 The Houblons now owned the Forest almost completely, about 1070 acres, and free of all commoners’ rights.

 Following this consolidation, Hatfield Forest became an extension of the parkland at Hallingbury Place, to the west of the Forest.